bbyars/mountebank/README.md

     mb

+There are a number of [command line options](http://www.mbtest.org/docs/commandLine) if you need to customize mountebank.

 ## Learn More

 After installing and running, view the docs in your browser at <http://localhost:2525>, or visit the [public site](http://www.mbtest.org/).

-Of course, you can always learn more and support mountebank development by buying the book:
+You can always learn more and support mountebank development by buying the book:

 [![Testing Microservices with Mountebank](https://images.manning.com/255/340/resize/book/d/b083e59-69bc-477f-b97f-33a701366637/Byars-Mountebank-MEAP-HI.png)](https://www.manning.com/books/testing-microservices-with-mountebank)